bennyschnabel/tiff2vtk/README.md

 ### Example

-Conversion of the Knochenprobe2stream.tiff file to the Knochenprobe2stream.vtk file, where the data type is ASCII.
+Conversion of the Knochenprobe2stream.tiff file to the Knochenprobe2stream.vtk file, where the data type is BINARY.
 And it is a good practice to place the *.TIFF and *.VTK files in the datasets folder.

 ```console
 foo@bar:~$ gcc -g -Wall -Wextra -pedantic-errors -L/usr/lib src/log.c src/main.c -ltiff -o build/tiff2vtk